Gold872/elastic-dashboard/docs/additional-features-and-references/widgets-list-and-properties-reference.md

 ## Multi-Topic Widgets

 These widgets display data from multiple topics.
-Most of these are built from Sendables in robot code, which is the recommended way of having these be added to Network Tables.
+Most of these are built from Sendables in robot code, which is the recommended way of having these added to Network Tables.

 ### 3-Axis Accelerometer